-Choosing Where to Go to Rehab
+Choosing Where To Go To Rehab

-Benefits of Traveling for Rehab
+Benefits Of Traveling For Rehab

 Sometimes, traveling to a new city or state is the most effective option for rehab, as some cities may not have high-quality treatment options available to their residents.
 Those who are willing to travel for treatment have access to hundreds of thousands of centers across the U.S., allowing them to be much more selective when choosing the best program for their needs.

-“To be effective, treatment must address the individual’s drug abuse and any associated medical, psychological, social, vocational, and legal problems.”
+To be effective, treatment must address the individual’s drug abuse and any associated medical, psychological, social, vocational, and legal problems.

 Traveling for rehab also puts you in the mindset of taking a journey toward recovery, allowing you a fresh start in somewhere new.
 For many, putting distance between themselves and their triggers helps reduce the desire to use again.
 Having that physical separation can reinforce their commitment to sobriety and their treatment plan.
 Another benefit is the exposure to different facilities that offer unique treatments for patients.
 For example, traveling to a facility on the West Coast may provide more holistic practices that are beneficial, exposing the patient to a new lifestyle.

 In most cases, admission to a drug treatment facility is voluntary, meaning the person has the ability to leave at any time if they choose.
 Being far away from home deflects some of the temptation to walk away from treatment, increasing the person’s chance of completing the program.

-Going to a Local Rehab
+Going To A Local Rehab

 There are several benefits to receiving treatment at a local rehab.
 A big one is saving money.
 Going to rehab in another city or state means the cost of airfare, gas and possibly hotel stays must be added to the treatment budget.
 This can sometimes make going to a local rehab a better option financially.